We strive to uphold the highest standards and best practices within the addiction treatment industry.

 There are hundreds of drug and alcohol detoxification centers in operation across the United States.
 In name, each of these centers shares the same goal: provision of effective detox services for people seeking to recover from substance addiction.
 However, in reality, a significant percentage of detox centers fail to offer a standard of care that puts this goal within reach.

-To ensure the quality of available care and help potential clients make smart choices, several prominent organizations issue their seal of approval through a certification process called accreditation.
+To ensure the quality of available care and help potential patients make smart choices, several prominent organizations issue their seal of approval through a certification process called accreditation.
 Programs seeking certification can only qualify by meeting an organization’s professional standards.
 Accreditation is a mark of a detox program’s commitment to excellence.
-It also allows clients and third-party referrers to compare programs across key areas such as quality, consistency of care, long-term effectiveness, client satisfaction, and cost.
+It also allows patients and third-party referrers to compare programs across key areas such as quality, consistency of care, long-term effectiveness, patient satisfaction, and cost.
 In addition, in some markets, certification from an accrediting body is becoming a prerequisite for eligibility for insurance reimbursement, participation in managed care plans and contract bidding.

 Founded in 1951, the independent, nonprofit Joint Commission is the nation’s oldest and largest accrediting body in the healthcare field.
 The organization seeks to continuously improve the level of care available to the public by evaluating individual programs and motivating them to reach the highest possible standards for quality and value.
 Currently, the Commission certifies and accredits nearly 21,000 healthcare providers across the United States.